 You may find that the following over-the-counter medications ease the pain of postherpetic neuralgia:

 - Capsaicin.
 Capsaicin cream, made from the seeds of hot chili peppers, may relieve pain from postherpetic neuralgia.
 Capsaicin (Capzasin-P, Zostrix) can cause a burning sensation and irritate your skin, but these side effects usually disappear over time.
-Capsaicin cream can be very irritating if rubbed on unaffected parts of your body.
-Follow the application instructions carefully, including wearing gloves for application and washing your hands thoroughly after applying.
+Because capsaicin cream can irritate your skin, avoid getting it on unaffected parts of your body.
+Follow instructions, including wearing gloves for application and washing your hands thoroughly after applying.

 - Topical analgesics and anesthetics.
 Aspirin mixed into an absorbing cream or nonprescription-strength lidocaine cream may reduce skin hypersensitivity.

 - Bajwa ZH, et al. Postherpetic neuralgia. http://www.uptodate.com/home.
 Accessed Sept.
 1, 2015.

 - Tseng HF, et al. Zoster vaccine and the risk of postherpetic neuralgia in patients who developed herpes zoster despite having received the zoster vaccine.
 Journal of Infectious Diseases.
 In press.
 Accessed Sept.
 1, 2015.